9brada6/tabs-with-posts/development.md

 - ➕ On widget refresh cache, after the success dispatch, say a message when the cache has been successfully created.
 - ➕ Test Redis object caching.
 - ➕ In the script that generates the .POT file, do not override previous translations?

-## 📖 Development Documentation

-- ### Tools used

-    Phan

-    - Phan can be run via docker(see the script in the composer).
-In VSCode it comes pre-installed with the extension.
-It is not installed in vendor via composer.
-    - You need to change the Phan path in vscode workspace options when you change the PC.

-- ### External programs used

-    It's best to keep them updated.

-    - Pickr -> Included by default in the backend style/scripts.
-Pickr class does not exist globally.
-The original styles are not scoped, as is hard to do and they will not change in the future.
-Included only in the admin area.
-    - Codemirror -> Use WP default script/themes, a dark theme css is included, but is scoped inside a twrpb class.
-Included only in the admin area.
-    - Jquery-ui -> Use WP default scripts/themes, only a datepicker css theme exist, but is scoped inside a twrpb class.
-Included only in the admin area.

-- ### Assets

-    - In the backend script, the default jQuery UI included with WordPress is used.
-These must be compatible from jQuery ui version 11 and up.

-- ### Article Blocks

-    - The line clamp work on 96% desktop browsers.
-On IE11 ellipses(...) are not displayed, but the text is on 3 lines.

-- ### Plugins

-    - It seems that MU Plugins work, but we can't get the version yet.